-MOT Test Your Car at Golden Hill Garage for Only £30 SAVE £24.85 on the cost of your next MOT Test
+MOT Test Your Car at Golden Hill Garage And SAVE 25% on the cost of your next MOT Test

 Probably The Cheapest MOT Test in Leyland, Chorley and Preston

 Golden Hill Garage, Your Local MOT Test Centre for Leyland, Chorley, Preston, Eccleston, Bamber Bridge, Longton, Penwortham, and Croston

 Why choose Golden Hill Garage for Your Next MOT?

 25% Off - You Wont Find Cheaper in Leyland, Chorley or Preston